Neurarian/NixOS-config/README.md

 ---
 ## Window Manager

 Uses the [hyprland](https://github.com/hyprwm/Hyprland) window management ecosystem.
+Config was mainly just copy-pasted from my Arch install and has random leftover some stuff in it that did not make it into my NixOS install yet.

 ## "Nixus" Editor